-Through further research, I learned about the Fair and Accurate Credit Transactions Act (FACTA) requiring credit bureaus to provide consumers access to free credit reports once every 12 months.
+The Fair and Accurate Credit Transactions Act (FACTA) requires credit bureaus to provide consumers access to free credit reports once every 12 months.

-This is the only website mandated by federal law where you can access a free copy of your credit report from Experian, Transunion, and Equifax.
+This is the only website mandated by federal law to get a free copy of your credit report from Experian, TransUnion, and Equifax.
 You can request your credit reports from each bureau once every 12 months.

 Free credit scores and credit monitoring services

 There is a growing number of companies offering access to free credit scores along with a credit report card.
 This report card presents information found in your credit report within the app.